-Members from the African American Burial Grounds & Remembering Project met to tour the parking lots of the Tropicana field – the Oakmont cemetery complex site.
-Photo courtesy of David Sheddon.
+Members from the African American Burial Grounds & Remembering Project met to tour the parking lots of the Tropicana field – the Oaklawn cemetery complex site.
+Photo courtesy of David Shedden.

 ST. PETERSBURG — In Tampa Bay and across the nation, many African-American burial grounds and cemeteries have been lost to history, neglected, abandoned, even paved over and developed on.
 A research project funded by a University of South Florida anti-racism initiative seeks to recover and reimagine the forgotten history of these sacred places.